jayrambagal/Coding-Problems/Binary-Tree/Foldable Binary Tree.md

 ## Foldable Binary Tree

 ```
 Given a binary tree, check if the tree can be folded or not.
-A tree can be folded if left and right subtrees of the tree are structure wise same.
+A tree can be folded if left and righ
+t subtrees of the tree are structure wise same.
 An empty tree is considered as foldable.
 Consider the below trees:
 (a) and (b) can be folded.
 (c) and (d) cannot be folded.